-The initial response to wildfire ignitions before the pre-identified conversion date is similar to the Full Management Option, recognizing that lands placed in this category will usually be suited to indirect attack.
+The initial response to wildfire ignitions before the pre-identified conversion date is similar to the Full Management Option, recognizing that lands placed in this category are usually suited to indirect attack.
 Early suppression action will be taken to avoid threats to values later in the season that may potentially require costly and difficult protection actions.